louiscaruso/Learning-Journal/README.md

 # Louis Caruso's Learning Journal
  Hi!
-I'm Louis, and I'd like to learn code!
+I'm [Louis](https://louiscaruso.github.io/Learning-Journal/) and I'd like to learn code!
 I served in the United States Marine Corps. for 5 years as an infantrymen so there not to much tech where I worked.

 ## Growth Mindset
 In the words of John Kavanagh: